Translate this page into:

 PGE1-related dermatological complications are not much reported in the neonatal population.
 After an extensive search, we could find only six cases characterized by migratory polycyclic erythema to harlequin changes.[2-4] To the best of our knowledge, this was the first case being reported from India.
 Similar case reports were published by Young et al. and Carter and Garzon.[2-4] Both the case reports described dose-dependent cutaneous reactions as seen in our index case.

 PGE1 acts by activating adenylate cyclase and adenosine triphosphate sensitive potassium channel and, causing vasodilation and keeping the ductus arteriosus patent.
 The drug can induce vasodilatation and cause cutaneous inflammation through a non-allergic pathway of histamine release.
 Hypotension, rhythm disturbance, seizures, congestive cardiac failure, hypo- or hyperkalaemia, cortical proliferation, and hyperostosis of long bones[5] are the other adverse side effects of the drug, with apnoea being the most common seen in clinical practice.
 The harlequin color change generally resolves spontaneously without any residual skin reaction.[6,7] The non-allergic mechanism of histamine release causes the urticarial rash, and the severity is dose dependent.
-Similar skin reaction is noted secondary to vancomycin causing red man syndrome[8] and severity being dependant on dose and rate of infusion.
+Similar skin reaction is noted secondary to vancomycin causing red man syndrome[8] and severity being dependent on dose and rate of infusion.
 Histopathological examination demonstrated sparse mononuclear cells.
 None of the medications, including the antihistamines and steroids, neither local nor systemic, will help in the management of such rash.
 The PGE1 should be tapered to a minimum dose to maintain the required saturation and should not be stopped abruptly as it is a lifesaving drug in critical CHD.
 The prompt recognition of cutaneous side effects of prostaglandin allows for suitable diagnosis and avoidance of unnecessary interventions and treatments, including antihistamines and topical or systemic steroids.
 As no evidence of systemic sequelae has been reported till now, the continuation of the lifesaving PGE1 treatment is warranted for critical CHD until the palliative or definitive surgery is performed.

 CONCLUSION